leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 #### What is multiplex

 The concept of `Multiplex` comes from electronics.
-A multiplexer \(or mux\) is a hardware device that selects one of several analog or digital input signals and forwards the selected input into a single line.
+A multiplexer \(or mux\) is a hardware device that selects one of several analog or digital input signals and forwards the selected input into a _single line_.
 Conversely, a demultiplexer \(or demux\) is a hardware device taking a single input signal and selecting one of many data-output-lines, which is connected to the single input.
 A multiplexer is also called a _**data selector**_.

 In electroincs, one use for multiplexers is cost saving by connecting a multiplexer and a demultiplexer together over a single channel \(by connecting the multiplexer's single output to the demultiplexer's single input\)
 ![cost-saving connecting](/arch/images/Telephony_multiplexer_system.gif)

 #### Adopt multiplexing to I\/O model

-Inspired by the _**data selector**_ idea from hardware side, the `I/O multpliexing` is worked out to increase the amount of concurent I/O operation(`read` or `write` on many file descriptors) by a single thread/process(corresponding to the `single line` in electroinics) via a selector mechanism.
+Inspired by the _**data selector**_ idea from hardware side, the `I/O multpliexing` is worked out to increase the amount of concurent I/O operation(`read` or `write` on many file descriptors) by a single thread/process(corresponding to the _single line_ in electroinics) via a selector mechanism.
 The selector can track readiness state change for certain I/O operation(`read` or `write`) in an efficient way provided by underlying operating system.

 > ![Tips](/arch/images/tip.png)
 > According to the different underlying implementation, the multiplexer\(a.k.a selector\) facility could proivde two kinds interaction manner for I\/O readiness notification, including: synchronous and asynchronous.
 The multiplexer we talk in this section just focus on sync-multiplexer.
 For async-multiplexer, it will be covered in signal driven I\/O model part.